ericparker14/NumberGuessingGame/README.md

 # NumberGuessingGame
-A nice number guessing game
+A nice number guessing game.
 Enter a difficulty 'hard' or 'easy' and then guess away!